 Let's imagine for a moment that SoundExchange was feeling the pressure of growing support for the Internet Radio Equality Act -- Congress beseiged by e-mails, faxes, and phone calls from webcasters, musicians, and listeners; dozens of co-sponsors signing up for the bill; the NAB throwing in their support on Friday -- and that they wanted to derail its momentum.

-One optimal way of doing it might be to cut a deal with the two classes of webcasters that you believe are getting the most sympathy from journalists and
+One optimal way of doing it might be to cut a deal with the two classes of webcasters that you believe are getting the most sympathy from journalists and driving much of the pressure from constituents, yet comprise only a tiny portion of royalty payments you receive: Small webcasters and non-comms.

-And what better way to present that plan than to say it was "at the request of Congress" (even though it was technically only at the request of two Congressmen who, based on their past voting history, likely would have OPPOSED the
+And what better way to present that plan than to say it was "at the request of Congress" (even though it was technically only at the request of two Congressmen who, based on their past voting history, likely would have OPPOSED the Internet Radio Equality Act)?

 And better yet, what if the request "from Congress" was a five-page letter filled with every point you wanted made in support of the CRB decision?
 Score!